Selecting an Autopilot

 Autopilots do a great job of holding a steady course in light to moderate conditions with minimal helm movements.
 They don’t get tired like their human counterparts and have an infinite attention span.
-They will open up opportunities to use your boat that you would otherwise miss due to lack of crew, lack of interest or lack of time.
-And because they steer so accurately, they will save fuel and get you to your destination faster, especially when interfaced with a GPS.
+They will open up opportunities to use your boat that you would otherwise miss due to lack of crew and because they steer so accurately, they will save fuel and get you to your destination faster, especially when interfaced with a GPS.

 Autopilots all include three main components: a heading sensor that is usually a fluxgate compass, a central processing unit (a Course Computer) that is the “brain” of the autopilot, and a drive unit, a motor or hydraulic pump that applies force to your boat’s rudder.
-More complicated pilots connect to additional sensors; data sources that may include a masthead wind vane, a rudder reference that tells the pilot’s processor where your rudder is pointed, a rate gyro that keeps track of momentary yaw and pitch movements, a GPS receiver or a speedometer.
+More complicated pilots connect to additional sensors: data sources that may include a masthead wind vane; a rudder reference that tells the pilot’s processor where your rudder is pointed; a rate gyro that keeps track of momentary yaw and pitch movements and a GPS receiver or a speedometer.
 The drive mechanisms, matched with your boat’s type of steering, are how autopilots vary the most from one another.
 We’ll discuss how to choose the right one later.

-Operation is simple: you put the vessel on the desired heading, hold the course for a few seconds, press AUTO, and release the helm.
+Autopilot operation is simple, put the vessel on the desired heading, hold the course for a few seconds, press AUTO, and release the helm.
 The autopilot will lock the course in memory, and will respond with helm corrections to keep your boat on this course.
-Modern autopilots have various methods of maintaining a more accurate course than their predecessors: auto-trim, auto sea-state, and integration with GPS.
+Modern autopilots have various methods of maintaining a more accurate course than their predecessors, such as auto-trim, auto sea-state, and integration with GPS.
 The latest developments include SmartSteer software algorithms from Raymarine, which use a rate gyro to more accurately detect off-course deviations, and an algorithm that learns your boat’s handling characteristics to improve steering over time.

 Here’s a basic rule: If you have a hard time holding a course, your autopilot will too.
 Unlike a windvane (a stern-mounted mechanical self-steerer used on cruising sailboats), autopilots work harder as seas build and wind gets stronger.
 Eventually, the limits of the pilot’s power output are reached, and the device gets overwhelmed.
-According to cruising expert and naval architect Steve Dashew, a correctly-sized autopilot uses 10% of its power (or less) about 75% of the time, and all its power less than 1% of the time.
+According to cruising expert and naval architect Steve Dashew, a correctly-sized autopilot uses 10 percent of its power (or less) about 75 percent of the time, and all its power less than one percent of the time.
 If you use your boat on a calm lake, this won’t matter.
-If you are a bluewater cruiser, that 1% of the time might be when you really want your pilot to work for you, in nasty weather when the conditions in the cockpit will be the worst for both you and your steerer.
+If you are a bluewater cruiser, that one percent of the time might be when you really want your pilot to work for you, in nasty weather when the conditions in the cockpit will be the worst for both you and your steerer.

 Over the years we’ve learned quite a bit about what works and why things fail.
 By sharing this information with you, we hope you can avoid the inconvenience of autopilot failure.
 Probably the biggest problem with autopilot reliability is that long-distance sailors frequently buy small, cockpit-mounted autopilots, and then expect them to operate flawlessly over a multi-year cruise.